scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 10
 - **Duration:** 1 minute

-targeting a 4x4 cube, all living creatures give off the glow of life.
+targeting a 4x4 cube centered on a point in range, all living creatures give off the glow of life.
 Creatures must make a Willpower save vs your spellcasting.
 On a fail a dim light outlines their body.
 Any attacks against this creature can change a normal die for a proficiency die.

-Add a proficiency die to your spellcasting roll for every level cast above cantrip.
+Add a proficiency die for every level cast above cantrip.

 ___
 #### Trickery